agnesoft/agdb/docs/guide.md

 ```

-However this change is not "free" because caching any information means it now exists in two places and those places must be synchronized (the famous cache invalidation problem).
-Fortunately the task here is not as hard as we simply make sure that whenever we add or remove `likes` we also update the counter on the post.
+However this change is not "free" in that caching any information means it now exists in two places and those places must be synchronized (the famous cache invalidation problem).
+Fortunately this instance is not as hard.
+We simply make sure that whenever we add or remove `likes` we also update the counter on the post or comment.
+Since when we do those operations we also have the post/comment id doing that would be trivial.

 ### Comments